1coderookie/KobraGoNeoInsights/docs/hardware/other.md

 I personally use this enclosure for the Kobra Neo I use for printing PLA.
 When printing, I completely open it.
 When not printing, this enclosure acts as a nice protection against dust and hairs of my cats.

 **SainSmart "Upgraded Large Volume 3D Printer Enclosure"**
-The size of this tent style enclosure from SainSmart one is 20.9" x 24.2" x 28.9", so it's about ... cm.
+The size of this tent style enclosure from SainSmart one is about 54x62x72cm.
 Due to it's height, the enclosure allows the usage of the filament spool holder mounted to the top of the frame.

 | SainSmart closed | SainSmart open |